DeviCatOutlet/devicatoutlet.github.io/candicat.md

 ![](img/who-is-candicat-devicat.png)

 ### CandiCat
-  * **Role:** DeviCat's Official Mascot
+  * **Role:** DeviCat's Mascot
   * **Loves:** Sweets, Rainbows & Bubbles
   * **Theme:** Galaxy Cat
   * **Location:** Mirror Moon

   ---

 CandiCat is the official mascot of DeviCat and the star of her Twitch subscriber emotes!
-She has two forms: a fluffy pink, purple, and white space cat, and a kawaii magical anime girl.
+She has two forms: a pink, purple, and white space cat, and a kawaii magical anime girl.
 Though shy at first, once she warms up, she shows every flavor of personality—sweet, silly, and a little mischievous.

 As an alien from outer space, CandiCat discovered Earth and instantly fell in love with its greatest treasure: candy.
 The only problem?
 No one takes a talking cat seriously.
 So, she transforms into a human girl to get her hands on sweets.
 That’s also why she usually skips shoes—she’s still a cat at heart, padding around in her socks.
 Shoes don’t matter to her; candy does.
 (And honestly, we love her for that. ♡)